Nagendra Kumar Bhattacharyya: Early life

 He is mentioned in the book 'Bansha-Parichay' that documents eminent noble and aristocratic family lineages of undivided Bengal in British India.
-He was one of the select noblemen invited to attend the coronation durbar of King George V, Emperor of India.
+He was invited to attend the coronation durbar of King George V, Emperor of India.

 Career

 He joined the Murshidabad District Bar as a pleader in 1913.
 He enrolled as an Advocate at Berhampore in 1931.

 He started practicing in civil and criminal law in Berhampore and was enrolled as an Advocate of the Calcutta High Court in 1931.
 In 1932 he officiated as the Government Pleader of Murshidabad.

 Bhattacharyya was retained Advocate of the Court of Murshidabad.
 In 1934 he was given the title Rai Sahib.
 He was Commissioner of the Berhampore Municipality from 1932 to 1948.
 He was member of the West Bengal Legislative Council from June 1956 to June 1964.

 On 12 March 1967, the Berhampore Bar Association celebrated the Golden Jubilee of his practice.

 Bhattacharyya was a jagirdar in the State of Murshidabad.
 He is mentioned in the book 'Bansha-Parichay' that documents the lineage of eminent families lineages of undivided Bengal in British India.
 He was one of the select noblemen invited to attend the Delhi Durbar of King George V, Emperor of India.